dona drake

 Drake was also a singer.
 In the early 1940s, she toured across the United States under the name of Rita Rio with her “All Girl Orchestra.”

-For 45 years, she was officially married to Oscar-winning dress designer William Travilla although they separated in 1956 after 12 years together.
+She was officially married to Oscar-winning dress designer William Travilla for 45 years, although they separated in 1956 after 12 years together.

 In The Girl From Jones Beach, she played Eddie Bracken’s girlfriend.